paulwexler/opinions/on_coding/README.md

             return self.replace_ip(self.replace_password(line))
 ```

-We could stop here, but there is an unintended "coupling"
+Functionally we are done, but there is an unintended "coupling"
 that can be easily reduced
 by factoring executable code into data.